bytesource/csvtable/README.markdown

 * Header names can be enclosed in quotes but don't need to.
 * Header names can be uppercase or lowercase (will be converted to lowercase).
-* Header names can consist of several words (spaces will be converted to underscores).
+* Header names can consist of several words (whitespace and hyphens will be converted to underscores).
 * Field data can be missing or be empty (" ").
 * The following properties are not allowed:
   * Missing headers